PaycheckCalculatorOnline logo

 How to Reduce Your California Tax Burden

-Health insurance premiums: Pre-tax employer-sponsored health premiums reduce your California taxable income.
+**Employer-sponsored health insurance premiums:** Pre-tax health insurance premiums through a Section 125 plan reduce your California taxable income and your SDI calculation base.

-HSA Contributions: CAUTION — California does NOT conform to federal HSA tax treatment.
-HSA contributions are NOT deductible for California income tax purposes, even though they're deductible federally.
+**HSA Contributions — CAUTION:** California is one of only two states that does NOT conform to federal HSA tax treatment.
+HSA contributions are NOT deductible for California income tax purposes, even though they reduce your federal income tax.
 HSA investment earnings are also taxable in California.
+You must track your HSA contributions and earnings separately for state purposes.

-Moving: If you're considering relocating to a no-tax state like Nevada, Texas, or Washington, the California Franchise Tax Board (FTB) will scrutinize your departure — particularly if you continue to work for a California company.
+**Considering moving:** If you're evaluating a move to a no-tax state like Nevada, Texas, or Washington, be aware that California's Franchise Tax Board (FTB) scrutinizes high-income departures carefully — particularly if you continue to have California-source income, clients, or business relationships after leaving.

 California Tax FAQs